Introduction

 Projections for alternative protein also rely on consumer acceptance, regulatory support and technological advancements.
 According to estimations reported by the World Economic Forum [5]:

-• Supportive -> +22% alternative protein growth
+• Supportive regulations -> +22% alternative protein growth

 • Technological steps changes -> +16% alternative protein growth